-St. Jude Thaddeus is the Patron Saint of Impossible Causes, Desperate Situations and Hope.
+Saint Jude Thaddeus, also known as San Judas, is the Patron Saint of Impossible Causes, Desperate Situations, and Hope.
 A cousin of Jesus, Jude was a faithful servant and devout follower of Catholicism.
-A farmer by trade, his deep faith led him to be called as one of the twelve Apostles to Jesus.
+A farmer by trade, his deep faith led him to be called one of the twelve Apostles of Jesus.
 The name Jude means ‘giver of joy’ and Thaddeus means ‘generous and kind’.
 A fitting name for a man as beloved as he.

 The Image of St. Jude

-Traditionally depicted in flowing robes and carrying an image of Jesus, the symbol of St. Jude is evocative of the life he led.
-The bible tells that Jude delivered a picture of Jesus to the King of Edessa, who was afflicted with leprosy, as a get-well token.
-The picture was actually a cloth which Jesus had pressed his face into.
+Traditionally depicted in flowing robes and carrying an image of Jesus, the symbol of Saint Jude is evocative of the life he led.
+The Bible says that Jude delivered a picture of Jesus to the King of Edessa, who was afflicted with leprosy, as a get-well token.
+The picture was a cloth that Jesus had pressed his face into.
 Upon receiving the cloth and seeing Jesus’ image, the king was miraculously cured.
-He credited St. Jude with his recovery and word spread of Jude’s abilities to heal the sick.
+He credited Saint Jude with his recovery and word spread of Jude’s abilities to heal the sick.

-In addition to the illustration of Jesus that he holds, St. Jude is also shown with a flame burning above his head.
+In addition to the illustration of Jesus that he holds, Saint Jude is also shown with a flame burning above his head.
 This flame denotes that Jude was present at Pentecost, where he, along with the other Apostles, received the Holy Spirit.
-Light a St. Jude Prayer Candle to commemorate this sacred event.
+Light a Saint Jude Prayer Candle to commemorate this sacred event.

-The club or pole that St. Jude carries is a reference to the way which he died.
+The club or pole that Saint Jude carries is a reference to how he died.
 It is believed that he was martyred for his beliefs and was caned to death in Persia.
-He is buried in a crypt beneath St. Peter’s Basilica.
+He is buried in a crypt beneath Saint Peter’s Basilica.
 After his death, pilgrims came to pay their respects to him.
 Many of his followers reported receiving powerful messages and healing as they prayed to him.
 These miracles added to the lore surrounding St. Jude’s gifts.